 - For emergencies or to report a crime, call 911 or the University of Maryland, College Park (UMCP) Department of Public Safety at 301-405-3333. - For an escort or to reach the UMGC Security Department, call 301-985-7371 or dial 7371 from any Adelphi phone.
-Emergency phones are located throughout the parking garage. - To reach the UMCP Department of Public Safety, call 301-405-3333. - To receive text alerts for emergencies, severe weather alerts, crime alerts, and school closings, sign up for the <a href="https://www.umgencies.com/www.umgencie - UMGC Headquarters Security hours of operation: Daily, 24 hours - More information: UMGC Security
+Emergency phones are located throughout the parking garage. - To reach the UMCP Department of Public Safety, call 301-405-3333. - To receive text alerts for emergencies, severe weather alerts, crime alerts, and school closings, sign up for the UMGC emergency notification system. - UMGC Headquarters Security hours of operation: Daily, 24 hours - More information: UMGC Security